VelasGui83/ARGES/README.md

 ARGs catalogue contained 11423 sequences.<br/>
 Its longest sequence (4,185bp) comes from Meagares database and it is a mutation of the gene *rpoB*.
 Contrary, the shortest sequence (100bp) comes from INTEGRALL database and it refers to the gene *intI1* from *E.coli*.
 ## Format<br/>
 Gene entries were named as "AMRG.gc.v3.gene_X" where X represents a unique numerical identifier.
-In file "AMRG.gc.v3.correspondance.headers" is composed of two columns, the first one determines the original header (previous to unique numerical identifier) and a second column corresponding the numerical identifier in order to be able to know the original name if needed.
+In file "ARGES.gc.v3.correspondance.headers" is composed of two columns, the first one determines the original header (previous to unique numerical identifier) and a second column corresponding the numerical identifier in order to be able to know the original name if needed.
+## Results<br/>
+Files included in the folder Results include MMseqs2 search of sequences between ARGES catalogue and three marine gene catalogues (Malaspina, Tara Oceans and BBMO).
 ## ARGES Team<br/>
 ARGES catalogue is maintained by a group of researchers.
 Can be contacted:
 - Daniel Velasco Guisado